 The Memorial is part of an adjacent precinct including the avenues of trees in Alexandra Avenue and Prescott Terrace, at the base of which are brass discs commemorating the 87 men named on this memorial.

-A similar memorial exists in Broken Hill, NSW entitled "The Bomber" also by C Web Gilbert.
-See the link to this ubiquitous sculptor's works which include the now lost original 2nd Division Memorial at Mont St Quentin, France.
+An identical sculpture form apart of the Shepparton Memorial and another Web-Gilbert statue forms the focus of the Broken Hill Memorial in NSW entitled "The Bomber" See the link to this ubiquitous sculptor's works which include the now lost original 2nd Division Memorial at Mont St Quentin, France.